I’m not a hop-up-and-down political champion of Mitt Romney.

 To our mainstream press, GOP presidential challenger Mitt Romney is “struggling” to recover from “a cascade of missteps,” Karen Tumulty of the Washington Post reported on the front page of many an American newspaper last Wednesday.

 In the narrative being relentlessly promoted by most of the nation’s mainstream newspapers and TV networks, Republicans have nominated a foot-in-mouth goon whose every statement is either a “gaffe” or a “misstep,” making them wish they’d turned to a more sober-minded statesman on the order of Dan Quayle, Jerry Lewis of Martin-and-Lewis fame, or maybe Professor Irwin Corey.

 Let us recall a few of this parade of “gaffes” and “missteps.”
-On his European swing back around the time the London Olympics were kicking off, Romney — who presumably had some expertise, based on successful staging the Salt Lake City games — was asked by English reporters how preparations in London appeared to be going.
+On his European swing back around the time the London Olympics were kicking off, Romney — who presumably had some expertise, based on his successful staging of the Salt Lake City games (though he did illegally ban the perfectly legal “open carry” of firearms by Utah permit-holders, there, so as not to disturb foreigners who might otherwise have realized they were visiting a free country) — was asked by English reporters how preparations in London appeared to be going.
 He pointed out what anyone who’d read a London newspaper had to know — that organizers had come up short of security guards and were having to race out and hire hundreds more, on short notice.
 This was a concern, Romney said.

 “Gaffe!” the American press shouted.
 “He insulted the British!”